-Not to say that learners & smokers share the exact same dopaminergic experiences, or, on the flipside, are of entirely exclusive groups.
-What’s important is that motivation in both senses operates via the same behavior-reinforcing biomechanisms, differentiating mainly in severity, longevity, & easability.
+Not to say that learners and smokers share the exact same dopaminergic experiences, or, on the flipside, are of entirely exclusive groups.
+What’s important is that motivation in both senses operates via the same behavior-reinforcing biomechanisms, differentiating mainly in severity, longevity, and easability.

-Yet, while motivational dopamine may be a unifying attribute between so-called addicts & achievers, what happens when dopamine levels are off?
+Yet, while motivational dopamine may be a unifying attribute between so-called addicts and achievers, what happens when dopamine levels are off?
 And, more importantly, how do we get them back on?

 Motivation of the Nootropic Variety

 Why not drink a beer and read a book, hehh??